Redditors Learn How Leonardo Da Vinci Became Famous for Buying Caged Birds at Markets and Setting Them Free

 Redditor u/Krieger_Bot_OO7 has this interesting piece of information to share with the TodayILearned subreddit group

-He wondered why nature had produced a world where animals consumed one another but came to the conclusion that since life must reproduce in order to survive, nature needs a means of controlling population.
-But he made no mention of avoiding eating meat in his writing.
+He wondered why nature had produced a world where animals consumed one another but concluded that since life must reproduce to survive, nature needs a means of controlling population.
+But he made no mention of avoiding eating meat in his writings.

-Although it's possible he was buying it for his household's students, servants, visitors, and animals, his shopping lists do contain meat.
+Although it is possible he was buying it for his household's students, servants, visitors, and animals, his shopping lists do contain meat.

 And the comments from Redditors roll in...